-As with R22, the new refrigerant (R410A) is low in toxicity and chemically stable nonflammable refrigerant.
+As with R22, R410A is low in toxicity and chemically stable nonflammable refrigerant.

 However, because the specific gravity of vapor refrigerant is greater than that of air, leaked refrigerant in a closed room will accumulate at the bottom of the room and may cause hypoxia.